hanada31/CrashTracker-ArtifactForICSE/CrashTrackerTool/README.md

 ```

-## Examples for CrashTracker‘s report
+## Examples for CrashTracker's Report

 In folder EvaluationData/Fault Localization Results//